-- Audio asset reuse: You must make all your audio assets during the event.
-However, you are allowed to use:
+- Audio asset reuse: You must make your audio assets during the event, even if you opt-out of the audio category.
+However:

-- Any existing sounds for SFX or as short samples for music, including drums and other sampled instruments (reusing full music tracks is not allowed);
+- You can reuse existing sounds for SFX.
+You can also reuse short samples for music (including drums and other sampled instruments), but reusing whole music tracks is not allowed ;

-- Assets created from sound generation or speech synthesis tools.
+- You can create assets from sound generation or speech synthesis tools.

 - Post-jam changes: From the minute the jam ends, you are not allowed to add any features, assets or contents to your game.
 While you're supposed to have properly tested your game, stuff happens, so we do allow to: